 Early Childhood Administration Certificate

-This curriculum prepares individuals pursuing administrative roles in diverse child care settings to effectively work with children, families and teachers.
-The certificate is composed of learning opportunities in developmental theories, competency, and evidence-based professional knowledge, administrative skills, and leadership qualities.
+This curriculum prepares individuals pursuing administrative roles in diverse child care settings to effectively work with children, families, and teachers.
+The certificate is composed of learning opportunities in developmental theories, competency, evidence-based professional knowledge, administrative skills, and leadership qualities.

 Coursework includes foundations in early childhood education, physical/nutritional needs of young children, safety issues in the care of young children, communication and leadership skills with teachers, families, and children; programming and staffing, budgeting/financial management, marketing, and rules and regulations of early childhood programs.